Positive Deviance: Improving Interpreting Sustainably

 Positive Deviance is a behavioral and social change approach that focuses on identifying and learning from individuals or groups within a community who, despite facing similar challenges and constraints as others, have found unique and successful strategies to overcome those challenges.
 These individuals or groups are referred to as "positive deviants."

-The concept of positive deviance is simple but powerful.
-It involves looking for individuals or groups within a community who are succeeding despite facing the same challenges as everyone else.
-The idea is to identify what these "positive deviants" are doing differently and then spread those practices to the wider community.
+In 1990, Jerry Sternin working on behalf of the Save the Children organization was tasked with addressing widespread childhood malnutrition in Vietnam.
+He had just six months to show results.
+Instead of implementing traditional aid programs, Sternin, accompanied by his wife Monique, decided to try the positive deviance approach by looking for individuals or groups within local communities who succeeding at raising well-nourished children despite facing the same challenges as everyone else.
+The idea is to identify what these "positive deviants" were doing differently and then spread those practices to the wider community.

 Here's how Sternin applied this in Vietnam: